Chart Color Schemes

 Housing

-Leeming is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Leeming is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Leeming's dwelling structure, as per the latest Census, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Perth metro had no houses or other dwellings at that time.
-Home ownership in Leeming stood at 46.9%, with mortgaged dwellings at 41.0% and rented ones at 12.1%.
-The median monthly mortgage repayment was $2,167, aligning with Perth metro's average.
-Median weekly rent was $440, unlike Perth metro which had no recorded figures at that time.
-Nationally, Leeming's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Leeming's dwelling structure, as per the latest Census evaluation, consisted of 93.5% houses and 6.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Leeming stood at 46.9%, with 41.0% of dwellings under mortgage and 12.1% rented.
+The median monthly mortgage repayment was $2,167, while the median weekly rent was recorded at $440.
+Nationally, Leeming's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing